-The CDL provides various features and functionalities to enhance your online learning experience.
-On this page, we outline everything you need to know about CDL, and how to best use the CDLto achieve your goals.
+TextData provides various features and functionalities to enhance your online learning experience.
+On this page, we outline everything you need to know about TextData, and how to best use TextData to achieve your goals.

-The CDL project began in the fall of 2022, and its original purpose was to support an information retrieval and ranking course assignment at the University of Illinois Urbana-Champaign.
-The original development was done by Kevin Ros, the TA at the time, who created a basic version of the CDL to be used in the course.
-As the semester progressed, Kevin and his PhD advisor/course instructor, Dr. ChengXiang Zhai, realized that the CDL could be generalized to a much more powerful online platform that could support numerous features, act as a sandbox for researching retrieval and recommendation, and allow the collection of various data sets to study user interactions.
-Since the fall of 2022, Kevin had led a team of developers, from the University of Illinois, under the supervision of Dr. Zhai, to build the CDL into what you see here today.
-And the CDL has become a central component in Kevin's PhD thesis.
+The TextData project (formally SeekNet, The Community Digital Library) began in the fall of 2022, and its original purpose was to support an information retrieval and ranking course assignment at the University of Illinois Urbana-Champaign.
+The original development was done by Kevin Ros, the TA at the time, who created a basic version of TextData to be used in the course.
+As the semester progressed, Kevin and his PhD advisor/course instructor, Dr. ChengXiang Zhai, realized that TextData could be generalized to a much more powerful online platform that could support numerous features, act as a sandbox for researching retrieval and recommendation, and allow the collection of various data sets to study user interactions.
+Since the fall of 2022, Kevin had led a team of developers, from the University of Illinois, under the supervision of Dr. Zhai, to build TextData into what you see here today.
+And TextData has become a central component in Kevin's PhD thesis.

-The purpose of the CDL depends on you and your goals:
+The purpose of TextData depends on you and your goals:

 Our current and future research projects include many exciting directions, including contextual search, automatic content organization, content visualization, chatbot integration, and user studies.
 We are always looking for collaborators; if you would like to get involved, then please reach out to Kevin Ros at [email protected].

-You must make an account before you can begin using the CDL.
+You must make an account before you can begin using TextData.
 An account can be created here.
 Note that accounts made on the website will not work when running the the service locally through localhost, so you will need to create separate accounts.

 The Chrome extension is available in the Chrome web store and can be installed from here.
-After installing, you will be able to log into your CDL account that you created using the CDL website.
-The extension defaults to logging in users via the hosted version of the CDL, so if you wish to use the extension with your local CDL instance, then you will need to change the extension "Backend Source" setting.
+After installing, you will be able to log into your account that you created using the TextData website.
+The extension defaults to logging in users via the hosted version of TextData, so if you wish to use the extension with your local instance, then you will need to change the extension "Backend Source" setting.

-Much like a group chat, a subreddit, or a folder, a community is a way for you and your peers to logically organize content on the CDL.
+Much like a group chat, a subreddit, or a folder, a community is place for you and your peers to save organize content.
 You can create, join, or leave communities, and any member of a community can search for or browse all content present in the community.
+Moreover, any user not in a community will not be able to view its content.
 A community can have any number of members, ranging from just yourself (e.g., a private community to save your personal notes) to hundreds of members (e.g., a large class all taking notes together on lectures and textbooks).